-Note: This article originally appeared on February 27, 2018, and is being republished on July 23, 2020, Chandrashekhar Azad’s birth anniversary.
+Note: This article originally appeared on February 27, 2018, and is being republished on February 27, 2021, Chandrashekhar Azad’s death anniversary.

 Today, as one remembers Chandrashekhar ‘Azad’, commander-in-chief of the Hindustan Socialist Republican Association, on his 88th death anniversary, the very act of remembering foregrounds a significant concern.